Hotel Transylvania 2: Plot

 The night before the party, Drac hosts Johnny's family, and finds out that Mavis invited his father Vlad.
 As Vlad is more hateful of humans than he was, Drac tells Johnny to have his family disguise themselves as monsters.
-The next day, Vlad arrives with his monstrous bat-like servant Bela and meets Dennis for the first time.
-Believing that fear will cause Dennis' fangs to sprout, Vlad possesses a stage performer, named Brandon, dressed as Dennis' favorite TV monster Kakie to scare him, but Drac sees Dennis too scared of the possessed Kakie, Drac shields his frightened grandson at the last moment, freeing Kakie from Vlad's control over the performer.
-Mavis mistakenly believes that Drac was responsible for the ruse, and while the family argues about whether or not Dennis could be happy in California, an upset Dennis flees the hotel and enters the forest, being followed by Wayne's daughter Winnie, whom had a mutual crush on him.
+The next day, Vlad arrives with his bat-like servant Bela and meets Dennis for the first time.
+Believing that fear will cause Dennis' fangs to sprout, Vlad possesses a stage performer named Brandon, dressed as Dennis' favorite TV monster Kakie to frighten him, but when Drac sees Dennis too scared of the possessed Kakie, Drac shields his frightened grandson at the last moment, realising that it was not worth it, and frees Kakie from Vlad's control over the performer.
+Mavis mistakenly believes that Dracula was responsible for the ruse, and while the family argues about whether or not Dennis could be happy in California, an upset Dennis flees the hotel and enters the forest, being followed by Wayne's daughter Winnie, who had a mutual crush on him.

-Irritated with Vlad, Johnny and his family reveal themselves, and an irate Vlad reprimands Drac for accepting humans before Drac rightfully tells off Vlad that he's a fool for not accepting Dennis as family just for being half human, reconciling with Mavis.
+Irritated with Vlad, Johnny and his family reveal themselves, and an irate Vlad reprimands Drac for accepting humans before Drac rightly tells Vlad that he's a fool for not accepting Dennis as family just for being half human, reconciling with Mavis.
 Upon hearing that Dennis is a human, Bela attacks him and Winnie in their treehouse and abducts them.
 When Bela injures Winnie and threatens to destroy the hotel, Dennis' anger causes him to instantly grow his fangs and develop his vampire abilities, and he bashes up Bela.
-A furious Bela calls his giant-bat minions, but Drac, Johnny, Mavis, Dennis, and the rest of the monsters team up to defeat Bela's minions and drive them away, while Bela is shrunk by Vlad after making an attempt to kill Johnny.
+A furious Bela calls his giant-bat army, but Drac and the rest of the monsters team up to defeat Bela's gang and drive them away, while Bela is shrunk by Vlad after making an attempt to terminate Johnny.
 Vlad has been won over by Drac's claim that humans now coexist peacefully.
-With Dennis finally embracing his vampire abilities, Drac convinces Johnny and Mavis to continue raising him in Transylvania, and they resume the party with his friends and family.
+With Dennis finally embracing his vampire abilities, Drac happily convinces Johnny and Mavis to continue raising him in Transylvania, and they resume the party with his friends and family.